cfdemons/cs-luma-archer/tutorial.md

 The VTK files will be generated in `RESU_COUPLING/*/LEFT/output_*/postprocessedoutput`.

-The output of the simulation can be visualised in ParaView.
-You can either run ParaView in client-server mode, with pvserver running on Archer, and a local ParaView client running on your own computer, or you can copy the case output data to your own computer and visualise them directly with ParaView running there.
-Documentation for using ParaView in client-server mode is available [here](https://docs.archer2.ac.uk/data-tools/paraview/).
+### Copy data to your local machine

+(This step is not necessary if you use ParaView in client-server mode.)

-Assuming you have a locally installed version of ParaView, you can copy the data to your local machine with
+You can copy the data to your local machine with
 ```
 rsync -avz USERNAME@login.archer2.ac.uk:/path/to/ldc_left_right .
 ```
 making sure to replace /path/to with the path to the ldc\_left\_right directory on ARCHER2.

+### Visualise fluid velocity flow

 A visualisation of the fluid velocity magnitude from both codes can be created using the following steps.

 - Launch ParaView and open the LUMA fluid timeseries from `ldc_left_right/RESU_COUPLING/*/LEFT/output_*/postprocessedoutput/luma_000.*.vtu`.